obordonado/Blueclub/README.md

 ----
 ----

->It's been a wonderful experience to code this app.
+>It's been a wonderful experience to code this app.<br>
 >The whole job has taken approximately 20 hours from start to end.